stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - Building an app works, .frameworks seems to work.
 - MY entire complicated "Ultimate SPM workflow" worked out of the box just adding the project folder to AppCode
 - It's fast.
 Unlike xcode
-- Appcode asks permission to share app metrics annonomies.
-Its good that they ask and that its not hidden in some obscure setting.
+- Appcode asks permission to share app metrics annonomiesly.
+It's good that they ask and that its not hidden in some obscure setting.
 Happened on the 8th run or so.

 ## Cons: 🚫
 - It's Eclipse.
 It's java.